loeeeee/loe-simp-app-fw/README.md

 # loe-simp-app-fw

-A super simple python app framework that includes a logger and a config management
+A super simple python app framework that includes a logger and a config manager.
+This framework is also useable in Jupyter Notebook.

 ## Example